Genetics & Parkinson's

 Should I see a genetic counselor if a family member has Parkinson's?

-There are commercial companies that offer genetic testing for Parkinson's.
-Additionally, the Parkinson’s Foundation PD GENEration study offers genetic testing and counseling to all participants.
+There are commercial companies that offer genetic testing for Parkinson's, but these tests often don’t include genetic counselling unless separately coordinated through your clinical care team.
+However, the Parkinson’s Foundation PD GENEration study offers free genetic testing and counseling to people with a PD diagnosis.

-Always talk to your doctor about genetic testing in Parkinson's and speak to a genetic counselor before and after taking the test.
-Knowing your genetic status can provide a sense of empowerment and control and may lead to better treatment and care.
+Talk to your doctor about genetic testing in Parkinson's and speak to a genetic counselor before and after taking a genetic test.
+Knowing your genetic risk of PD can provide a sense of empowerment and control and may lead to better treatment and care.

-Identifying your genetic mutations can help you determine if you are eligible to enroll in certain clinical trials.
-Several ongoing clinical trials are already testing treatments for people who carry certain PD gene mutations in LRRK2 and GBA.
+Finding out if you carry a genetic variant may also help you determine if you are eligible to enroll in certain clinical trials.
+For example, ongoing clinical trials are already testing treatments for people who carry certain PD gene variants in LRRK2 and GBA.
+These treatments specifically target the cell processes in your tissues that are interrupted by variants in these genes.

-For people with Parkinson's, genetic tests are either not available or not affordable, and not covered by health insurance or offered with genetic counseling.
-Studies like PD GENEration are underway and offer free genetic testing for the GBA and LRRK2 genes and genetic counseling.
+For many people with Parkinson's, genetic tests are difficult to access because they may be unaffordable, not covered by health insurance, or not offered with genetic counseling.
+Studies like PD GENEration offer free genetic testing for GBA and LRRK2, among other PD genes as well as free genetic counseling.

 What research is being done on genetics and Parkinson's?